Tudor period: Henry VIII: 1509–1547

-Henry VIII, flamboyant, energetic, militaristic and headstrong, remains one of the most visible kings of England, primarily because of his six marriages, all of which were designed to produce a male heir, and his heavy retribution in executing many top officials and aristocrats.
+Henry VIII, energetic, militaristic and headstrong, remains one of the most visible kings of England, primarily because of his six marriages, all of which were designed to produce a male heir, and his heavy retribution in executing many top officials and aristocrats.
 In foreign-policy, he focused on fighting France—with minimal success—and had to deal with Scotland, Spain, and the Holy Roman Empire, often with military mobilisation or actual highly expensive warfare that led to high taxes.
 The chief military success came over Scotland.

 The main policy development was Henry's taking full control of the Church of England.
 This followed from his break from Rome, which was caused by the refusal of the Pope to annul his original marriage.
 Henry thereby introduced a very mild variation of the Protestant Reformation.
 There were two main aspects.
 First Henry rejected the Pope as the head of the Church in England, insisting that national sovereignty required the Absolute supremacy of the king.
 Henry worked closely with Parliament in passing a series of laws that implemented the break.
 Englishmen could no longer appeal to Rome.
 All the decisions were to be made in England, ultimately by the King himself, and in practice by top aides such as Cardinal Wolsey and Thomas Cromwell.
 Parliament proved highly supportive, with little dissent.
 The decisive moves came with the Act of Supremacy in 1534 that made the king the protector and only supreme head of the church and clergy of England.
 After Henry imposed a heavy fine on the bishops, they nearly all complied.
 The laws of treason were greatly strengthened so that verbal dissent alone was treasonous.
 There were some short-lived popular rebellions that were quickly suppressed.
 The league level in terms of the aristocracy and the Church was supportive.
 The highly visible main refusals came from Bishop Fisher and Chancellor Thomas More; they were both executed.
 Among the senior aristocrats, trouble came from the Pole family, which supported Reginald Pole who was in exile in continental Europe.
 Henry destroyed the rest of the family, executing its leaders, and seizing all its property.
 The second stage involved the seizure of the monasteries.
 The monasteries operating religious and charitable institutions were closed, the monks and nuns were pensioned off, and the valuable lands were sold to friends of the King, thereby producing a large, wealthy, gentry class that supported Henry.
 In terms of theology and ritual there was little change, as Henry wanted to keep most elements of Catholicism and detested the "heresies" of Martin Luther and the other reformers.